timritz/DraftChat/README.md

 # DraftChat
 Draft chat is a fantasy football mock draft web application.

 It was written in C# and the .NET core framework.
-Check out the video demo here: https://youtu.be/hMipTzy0w9Y
+The website's primary functionality revolves around Web Sockets.